-Captain Simon is a graduate of Youngstown State University, holding a Bachelor’s degree in Criminal Justice and a Master’s degree in Criminal Justice Administration.
-He has attended Johns Hopkins Executive Leadership & Management training, and he is a graduate of the FBI National Academy (Session #264).
-Locally, he is on the Executive Board of the Youngstown City Schools Athletic Administration, the Board of Directors for the Boys and Girls Club, and the Boys and Girls Club Programming Committee.
-Nationally, he is a member of the Fraternal Order of Police, FBI National Academy Associates, High Technology Crimes Investigation Association, International Law Enforcement Educators and Trainers Association, and the International Association of Chiefs of Police.
-Capt.
-Simon also serves on the IACP’s Police Administration Committee and the IACP Policy Council Advisory Group, and he is a consultant with the Collaborative Reform Initiative Technical Assistance Center (CRI-TAC).
+Captain Simon is a graduate of Youngstown State University and holds a bachelor’s degree in Criminal Justice and a master’s degree in Criminal Justice Administration, has attended Johns Hopkins Executive Leadership and Management training, and is a graduate of the Federal Bureau of Investigation (FBI) National Academy (Session #264).
+Locally, he is on the Executive Board of the Youngstown City Schools Athletic Administration.
+He also serves on the Board of Directors for the Boys and Girls Club, as well as on their Programming Committee and Property/Safety Committee.
+Nationally, he is a member of the Fraternal Order of Police, FBI National Academy Associates, High Technology Crimes Investigation Association, International Law Enforcement Educators and Trainers Association, and International Association of Chiefs of Police (IACP).
+Captain Simon also serves on the IACP’s Police Administration Committee, the IACP Policy Council Advisory Group, and is a consultant with the Collaborative Reform Initiative Technical Assistance Center (CRI-TAC).